-The cat to the right is part of a lesson on How to Draw a Cat.
+The cat above is part of a lesson on How to Draw a Cat.
 It's the beginning stages of the drawing, which displays the head and body as nothing more than circles and ovals.
 This makes it much easier to handle the entire drawing step-by-step.

 Use a Number of Pencils

-One thing many artists do, is they use more than one pencil.
+One thing many artists do is that they use more than one pencil.
 This is a great technique that offers a number of benefits.

 The first thing is, whenever you draw, you want to begin with a light sketch, so I personally always start with either my F or HB pencils.
 The F and HB demonstrate the hardness of the pencil.
 These two are very hard, so they write very light on paper.
 They're perfect for blocking out a sketch.
 Then, once I've established which lines I want, and my drawing is pretty much there, I'll move up to the 2B or 4B, which are softer pencils, and write darker.

 Drawing with darker pencils intensifies the drawing.
 The sketch lines will literally begin to disappear as you use the darker pencils.
 This is great, especially if the sketch was loaded with lines going all over the place you may not have wanted.
 Once the darkened lines are established, you can still drop back down to lighter pencils to add some shadowing to the drawing.
 It's fun to switch between two or three pencils and see what kind of effects that can offer.